Support and information for members involved in schools activities.

 One of the primary objectives of the IET is to encourage young people to choose science, technology, engineering and maths (STEM) subjects at school, college and university and to consider engineering as a career.
 IET members can play a significant part in helping to achieve this aim.

-As well as supporting member schools engagement, the Education 5-19 department produces a range of resources for teachers and pupils, organises STEM activity days and partners with organisations that share our goals.
+As well as supporting member schools engagement, the Education 5-19 department produces a range of resources for teachers and pupils, organises STEM activities and partners with organisations that share our goals.
 For full details of the IET's Education 5 - 19 Programme please visit the teaching resources section of the site.